Seg-Zero: Reasoning-Chain Guided Segmentation via Cognitive Reinforcement: Experiment

-\textbf{Implementation Details.} We employ Qwen2.5-VL-3B \cite{bai2025qwen25} and SAM2-Large \cite{ravi2024sam2} as our default reasoning model and segmentation model, respectively.
-Seg-Zero is trained on an 8xH200 GPU server using the DeepSpeed \cite{rasley2020deepspeed} library.
+\minisection{Implementation Details} We employ Qwen2.5-VL-3B \cite{bai2025qwen25} and SAM2-Large \cite{ravi2024sam2} as our default reasoning model and segmentation model, respectively.
+Seg-Zero is trained using the DeepSpeed \cite{rasley2020deepspeed} library.
 During training, we use a total batch size of 16 with a sampling number of 8 per training step.
 The initial learning rate is set to 1e-6 and the weight decay is 0.01.

-\textbf{Evaluation Metrics.} Following previous works \cite{yu2016refcoco,kazemzadeh2014referitgame}, we calculate gIoU and cIoU.
+\minisection{Evaluation Metrics} Following previous works \cite{yu2016refcoco,kazemzadeh2014referitgame}, we calculate gIoU and cIoU.
 The gIoU is the average of all per-image Intersection-over-Unions (IoUs), while the cIoU calculates the cumulative intersection over the cumulative union.
 Unless specified, we use gIoU as our default metric, as it equally considers both large and small objects.

-\subsection{SFT vs. RL}
+\subsection{SFT vs.~RL}

 We compare the performance of SFT and RL.
-The baseline model is Qwen2.5-VL-3B + SAM2.
+The baseline model is Qwen2.5-VL-3B + SAM2-Large.
 For the non-CoT setting, we eliminate the thinking format reward, thus the model does not generate a CoT reasoning process before outputting the final answer.
 Our comparison includes both in-domain and OOD segmentation tasks \cite{singh2019textvqa,masry2022chartqa}, as well as general QA tasks.
 The corresponding results are shown in \Cref{tab:sft_vs_rl}, \Cref{fig:teaser_figure} and \Cref{fig:sft_vs_rl_vqa}.

-\textbf{SFT vs. RL without CoT.} From the first two rows in \Cref{tab:sft_vs_rl}, we observe that on the in-domain dataset RefCOCOg, SFT achieves nearly the same performance as the baseline model.
-This may be because of the strong baseline performance of the original Qwen2.5-VL-3B.
+\minisection{SFT vs.~RL without CoT} From the first two rows in \Cref{tab:sft_vs_rl}, we observe that on the in-domain dataset RefCOCOg, SFT achieves nearly the same performance as the baseline model.
+This may be due to the strong baseline performance of the original Qwen2.5-VL-3B.
 However, its performance significantly declines on the OOD ReasonSeg dataset, suggesting that SFT negatively impacts the model's generalization ability.
 In contrast, comparing the first and third rows, we find that RL consistently improves performance on both in-domain and OOD datasets, demonstrating the effectiveness of RL.
 Besides, from \Cref{fig:sft_vs_rl_vqa}, we observe that the SFT model suffers from catastrophic forgetting of its original visual QA ability, while the RL model effectively preserves this capability.